Netcracker/KubeMarine/documentation/Maintenance.md

 ## Upgrade Procedure

+**Warnings**:
+* API versions `extensions/v1beta1` and `networking.k8s.io/v1beta1` are not supported starting from Kubernetes 1.22 and higher.
+Need to update ingress to the new API `networking.k8s.io/v1`.
+More info: https://kubernetes.io/docs/reference/using-api/deprecation-guide/#ingress-v122
-**Warning**: Before starting the upgrade, make sure you make a backup.
+* Before starting the upgrade, make sure you make a backup.
 For more information, see the section [Backup Procedure](#backup-procedure).

-**Warning**: The upgrade procedure only maintains upgrading from one `supported` version to the next `supported` version.
+* The upgrade procedure only maintains upgrading from one `supported` version to the next `supported` version.
 For example, from 1.18 to 1.20 or from 1.20 to 1.21.

 The upgrade procedure allows you to automatically update Kubernetes cluster and its core components to a new version.
 To do this, you must specify the `upgrade_plan` in the procedure config, and fill in the new version of the Kubernetes cluster you want to upgrade to.
 For example: